Thursday, May 9, 2024

 'cause we won't, although we'll want to.

 Wasn't that the truth.
 After graduation, I had a great Summer.
 But after that, for reasons I won't get into here, things went downhill for me.
 And Billy's music, all the way back to his start -- almost my entire lifetime to that point -- began to resonate with me more.
-I never had a musical figure who meant everything to me when I was a teenager, not even Billy.
-He became that for me in early adulthood.
+I never had a musical figure who meant everything to me when I was a teenager.
+Billy became that for me in early adulthood.
+I was ready.
+You know the saying: When the student is ready, the teacher will appear.

 Lots of people, including some big Billy fans, hate that song.
 I love it, and think there's only 2 things wrong with it: Having to rush through the last 20 years, 1969 to 1989 -- my entire life to that point -- and that atrocious, out-of-temporal-synchronization video.
 (Why was a never-aging Billy in their kitchen from 1949 to 1989, anyway?
 Was he a friend of the family?)